 We enter into the Inarlanga Gorge the smoking green fronds of the McDonald ranges Cycads stand out against the glowing red walls of the gorge formed 300 million years ago.
 The gorge has been the ceremonial place an important watering point for the Western Arrente people for thousands of years.
 We walk the descent back through spinifex foothills over a low saddle through mulga back to our starting point.
 We travel back to Alice Springs and finish our journey with an afternoon scenic helicopter flight to see the dramatic landscapes from the air.

 On the last day of our walk, we finish our journey with an afternoon scenic helicopter flight from Alice Springs.
 On this remarkable journey, you will fly the first section of the Larapinta trail from Alice Springs to Simpsons Gap.
 We take to the air and follow the Todd River to the Telegraph Station and get a bird’s eye view of Mt Gillen and Heavitree Gap before making our way to marvel at the breathtaking Simpsons Gap From the air, you will also see stunning views of the East and West MacDonnell Ranges, parallel ridges spanning out 644kms into the distance from Alice Springs.
 This flight is a truly remarkable way to finish our Larapinta experience.
-Afterwards, we head back to the Mercure Hotel arriving, the end of a fantastic journey.
+Afterwards, we head back to the the Crowne Plaza, Alice Springs.

 Life’s an Adventure would like to acknowledge the original custodians of the land – The Arrente people.